-Financial Sophistication and Conflicts of Interest: Evidence from 401(k) Investment Menus
+Financial Sophistication and Conflicts of Interest in 401(k) Pension Plans

-We analyze the investment menus offered within 401(k) pension plans to the employees of the largest finance and non-finance firms.
-Within the sample of finance firms, we distinguish between finance firms that hire an external independent trustee and finance firms that serve also as a trustee of their own pension plan.
-We find that employees of finance firms with an external trustee invest less in sponsor equity and options affiliated with the trustee as compared to those of non-finance firms and of finance firms with an internal trustee.
-The changes of mutual funds on the investment menu offered by finance firms with an independent trustee are also more sensitive to past performance and their plan participants benefit from the removal of underperforming mutual funds.
-These findings suggest that greater financial sophistication among plan participants and the sponsoring company can improve the quality 401(k) menus, but only when it is accompanied with an independent governance structure.
+Defined contribution pension plans transfer the risks and responsibility for retirement outcomes to plan participants, while exposing participants to agency conflicts in the design of investment options.
+We analyze the role financial sophistication of participants and plan governance in reducing conflicts of interest in 401(k) plans.
+Pension plans of finance firms with an external independent trustee invest less in sponsoring company equity and options affiliated with the trustee than pension plans of non-finance firms and of finance firms that serve as own trustees.
+The changes in options on the investment menu offered by finance firms with an external trustee are more sensitive to past performance and their participants benefit from the removal of underperforming mutual funds.
+The evidence implies that greater financial sophistication among plan participants can improve the investment allocations, but only when it is accompanied with an independent governance structure.

-Keywords: financial literacy, 401(k) pension plans, mutual funds.
+Keywords: 401(k) pension plans, trustee, mutual funds, financial literacy.